alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 #### 2. Why proportional layouts are essential for responsive designs

 When a viewport falls between two fixed-width sizes of our media queries, the design might require horizontal scrolling.
 We want a fluid design, that flexes and adapts proportionally to any viewport size, not only the few ones specified in a media query.

+#### 3. Amending a design from fixed to proportional layout

+> target + context = result

+Let's take that we have a `div` within a `div`.
+The inner `div`, our *target* (what we want to convert from fixed size to proportional layout), has a width of **x** px.
+The outer `div`, our *context*, has a width of **y** px.
+The inner div's width will be x/y.
+Some say not to round this number up, in order to display a more accurate response.

+Now, we must be careful with the context as it is the element immediately outside our target element.

+#### 4. Using ems rather than pixels for typography

+"em" is an alternate font size to pixels, it is the percentage of the font in relation to the context element.
+If we set the body font size to 100% and use "ems" in all following typography, they will all be in proportion to that 100%, so to increase or decrease all font sizes is a simple task of decreasing the initial body statement, and all the fonts will increase/decrease proportionally.
+By default, the font size is 16px, so 100% or 1em will be equivalent to 16px.

+"em" is meant to express the leter m pronunciation.
+This letter was used to establish the size of a font because it is the largest letter.